librajt/shtml2html/README.md

 -V, --version              output the version
--s, --source [value]       optional, default is current folder -d, --destination [value]  optional, default is a temp folder in the source folder -w, --wwwroot [value]      optional, only required when include files quote with absolute path
+-s, --source [value]       optional, default is current folder -d, --destination [value]  optional, default is a temp folder in the source folder -w, --wwwroot [value]      optional, only required when include files are quoted with absolute path
 ```